artisan-roaster-scope/artisan/wiki/Installation.md

 To install a USB driver.
 Plug the meter in USB port.
 Let Windows find (for Mac setup see above) and install the driver automatically through the internet.
 You can also install the driver through manufacturer CD if you have one, or thorugh the manufacturer webpage

-### Omega HH806AU / Amprobe TMD-56
+### Omega HH806AU / Omega HH802U / Amprobe TMD-56

-The Omega HH806AU as well as the Amprobe TMD-56 device are supported by Artisan only if they are communicating on channel 0.
+The Omega HH806AU, HH802U as well as the Amprobe TMD-56 device are supported by Artisan only if they are communicating on channel 0.

 + How to check the channel number